20 May 2011

 Operation Odyssey Dawn however would have been ever such familiar territory to him.
 Such ‘escapades’ formerly known as Gunboat Diplomacy had helped build the world Marx inhabited.
 The only difference was that back then they didn’t need a pretext, might was right, end of story.
 Nowadays, with all the talk of ‘human rights’ and war crimes, gunboat diplomacy is a tad out of sync with all the horseshit being peddled by the Pirates.

 The outrageous call by Gen. Sir David Richards the other day to bomb everything in Libya illustrates what lurks beneath the veneer of civilization.
-And believe me, Gen. Sir Davis comes from a long line of pirates stretching all the way back to the 16th century and the reign of Elizabeth I when the pirates were described as ‘privateers‘ or to call them by their contemporary name, private military contractors.
+And believe me, Gen. Sir David Richards comes from a long line of pirates stretching all the way back to the 16th century and the reign of Elizabeth I when the pirates were described as ‘privateers‘ or to call them by their contemporary name, private military contractors.

 Googling the man, I found plenty of refreezes of his outburst but not a single criticism or even a question from our political masters or the MSM about the military interfering directly in the political process.
 And it is no accident that the military has moved into the political spotlight, after all, the Empire has had no choice but resort to armed force as its ‘solution’ to political/economic problems (caused by its policies in the first place!).